 Open access

-Open access (OA) is a publishing model in which scholarly articles and publications are freely available online.
-This means that anyone can read and use research without cost.
-More open access makes it easier to share knowledge and increase the impact of research.
-Today, OA is supported by universities, research funders, organizations, and publishers around the world.
+Open access (OA) is a publishing model in which scientific articles and publications are freely available online, allowing anyone to read and use the research at no cost.
+Greater open access makes it easier to disseminate knowledge and increase the impact of research.
+OA is supported and encouraged by universities, research funders, organisations and publishers worldwide.
+In addition to dissemination and visibility, there are also requirements and guidelines regarding open access, depending on how the research is funded.

 Plan S

-Read more about Plan S on Coalition S's website
+Learn more about Plan S on the cOAlition S website

 By publishing in a journal where all articles are openly available, the entire journal is free and open to everyone.
 In most cases, paid for by a so-called Article Processing Charge (APC), and for books, a Book Processing Charge (BPC).